Pennsylvania State Police searching for missing 14-year-old West Mead girl

-MEADVILLE — The Pennsylvania State Police-Meadville station needs the public’s help searching for a missing girl.
+MEADVILLE (WJET/WFXP/YourErie.com) — The Pennsylvania State Police-Meadville station needs the public’s help searching for a missing girl.

 14-year-old Isabella Hope Cote, who answers to “Isa” or “Bella,” left her home on Tuesday morning at around 8 a.m. in the area of the Forest Green Apartments, West Mead Twp. in Crawford County.